 At that time, the court’s prime minister, as the assistant to the Emperor, was granted the “Golden Seal decorated with a Purple Silk Ribbon,” which was a symbol of the highest power below the Emperor and above all others.
 This established yellow and purple as supreme colors in traditional Chinese culture.

 Yellow in Chinese culture: The Tang Dynasty

 During the Tang Dynasty, yellow was used in all aspects of Chinese traditional culture and arts.
-In the Mogao Caves at Dunhuang, there are more than 10,000 precious murals, covering a total area of more than 50,000 square meters.
+In the Mogao Caves at Dunhuang, there are more than 10,000 precious murals, covering more than 50,000 square meters.
 The colors of the murals differ depending on the period they were created.
 For example, during the Northern Wei period, red-brown accompanied by blue and black were the prominent colors.
 During the Tang Dynasty, yellow started to be the most used color in the murals and the resulting pictures were alluring and bright.

 It was in the period of Emperor Gaozong of Tang that reddish-yellow could only be used by the emperor because it is the color of the sun.
 From then on, reddish-yellow was used exclusively for garments worn by emperors.

 During the Ming and Qing dynasties when Beijing became the capital, yellow became the exclusive color of the imperial family; ordinary people were not allowed to wear yellow.
 The “Ninth Five-Year Lord” of the Qing Dynasty wore a yellow robe, his vehicle was called the yellow cart, his path was called the yellow road, yellow flags were used during his travels, and his official seals were wrapped with yellow material.
 Yellow became the symbol of power.